mvpetrusenko/react-javascript-different-project/README.md

 Deploy to vercel.com (free)
-Do not use Git Hub Pages (not use for difficult projects, like using React) Vercel - Import git repository
+Do not use Git Hub Pages (not use for difficult projects, like using React) Vercel - New Project - Import git repository - choose your repository - button Import - Framework Preset (Create React App) - Deploy - State ready (everything ok) - button Visit (to open our website, this link we can share to show our website) and in our github repository in section About there will be a link to our website and in the section Environments - View deployment

 text - p tag
 undertext - span tag

 export svg - the most optimized image (because it is code)

+Mobile first
+Fonts:
+create folder fonts - see throught the projects what fonts and weight, download zip of theses fonts and save needed ones files of fonts - convert from ttf to woff2

+src: url('../fonts/Roboto-Medium.woff2') format('woff2'), url('../fonts/Roboto-Medium.woff'); - if you
+have two files: Roboto-Medium.woff and Roboto-Medium.woff2

+../ - exit images folder
+../fonts - enter fonts folder

+add fonts to file: create file fonts.css
+In fonts.css:
+@font-face {
+font-family: 'Roboto-Medium';
+font-weight: 500;
+font-style: normal;
+src: url('../fonts/Roboto-Medium.woff2') format('woff2'), url('../fonts/Roboto-Medium.woff') format('woff');
+}

+Then in styles.css:
+('Arial', 'sans-serif' - additional styless if Roboto-Regular will not work)

+body {
+font-family: 'Roboto-Regular', 'Arial', 'sans-serif';
+}

+flex-grow: 1 - for content grow with additional content and stick footer to the bottom

 ## TO DO

-15 - change language + local storage (and local storage for dark mode) 19 - pagination
+1. change language + local storage (and local storage for dark mode)
+2. pagination
-20 - breadcrumbs
+3. breadcrumbs
-21 - login via google
+4. login via google
-34 - Redux
+5. Redux
+6. Next.js

 ## Other Topics